-Table 2-2.
-Vegetation Characterization Study Schedule
+Table 3-2 Vegetation Characterization Study Schedule

 Task Schedule

-Field ground-truth survey July-August 2024
+Field ground-truth survey July - August 2024

 Draft Study Report early December 2024

 Final Study Report mid-February 2025

-2.3 Rare and Sensitive Plant Study
+3.3 Rare and Sensitive Plant Study

 The PAD for the Solomon Gulch Project (CVEA 2023) identifies two rare plant taxa monitored by the Alaska Center for Conservation Science (ACCS) that may occur within the Project area.
 These are Hulten alkaligrass (Puccinellia hultenii) and Alaskan pretty shooting star (Dodecatheon pulchellum ssp.
 Alaskanum).
 To date, no comprehensive review of plant collection data, habitat-based mapping, or ground surveys for rare and sensitive plants have been completed for the Project area.
-To address this, the Rare and Sensitive Plant Study will provide a current list of the rare and sensitive plant taxa that could occur in the Project area and will document the locations and sizes of any populations of rare and sensitive taxa found during the field survey.
+To address this, the Rare and Sensitive Plant Study will provide a current list of the rare and sensitive plant taxa that could occur in the Project area based on the habitats available, and with a field survey, will document the locations and sizes of any populations of rare and sensitive taxa found.
 These data will be used to assess how Project operations could affect rare and sensitive plant populations on site and can also be used in future monitoring of the status of any rare and sensitive plant populations found in the Project area.